AnkitaTandon/Hold-My-Home/README.md

 # Hold-My-Home
-A web frameworks e-commerce project
+A web frameworks e-commerce project to bridge the gap between the real-estate owners and sellers.